-(This plan is partly based on the ICSE 2019 Diversity and Inclusion Plan by Jo Atlee.)
+(This plan is based on the ICSE 2019 Diversity and Inclusion Plan by Joanne Atlee)

-Equity, Diversity, and Inclusion are central to the goals of the IEEE Computer Society and ACM, and all of their conferences.
+Equity, Diversity, and Inclusion are central to the goals of the ACM and AITO and their conferences.

 - Equity at its heart is about removing barriers, biases, and obstacles that impede equal access and opportunity to succeed.